-The Company also is subject to significant tax risks.
+The Company also is subject to certain risks relating to its status as a REIT for U.S. federal income tax purposes.
 If the Company were to fail to qualify as a REIT in any taxable year, the Company would be subject to U.S. federal income tax on its REIT income (including any applicable alternative minimum tax), which could be material.
 Unless entitled to relief under certain statutory provisions, the Company would also be disqualified from treatment as a REIT for the four taxable years following the year during which qualification is lost.